|

 ionization of the particles in ambient

 air could be easily seen.
-The swell
+The smell

 of ozone was very strong.